frontity/api-reference/docs-api/frontity-themes/frontity-mars-theme.md

 },
 ```

-All the settings and their description:
+All the settings that can be set under `state.theme` and their description:

 | Key | Description | Default value |
 | :--- | :--- | :--- |